microsoft/Microsoft-Defender-for-Cloud-Apps/Docs/(Preview) Discovered Apps API via Graph - Guide.md

 *same for a collection of entities called Collection(discoveredCloudAppsDevice) with 1 property called "name".
 Note applicable only if the stream is Endpoint Stream.

-#### Using filters, and Defender for Endpoint strean to get all apps containing 'google' domain and 'monitor' tag
+#### Using filters, and Defender for Endpoint stream to get all apps containing 'google' domain and 'monitor' tag

 *Note if Defender for Endpoint stream is used, "deviceCount" will be presented as well